AngelofVerdant/aws-efs-performance-tuning/efs-parameter.md

 directory=$(wget -q -O - http://169.254.169.254/latest/meta-data/instance-id)
 ```

-Note: The Instance ID is used to identify a unique directory on the EFS file share for each instance in the lab
+Note: The Instance ID is used to identify a unique directory on the EFS file share for each instance

 3. Enter the following command to use touch with a single thread to generate 1024 zero-byte files in the /mnt/efs/01/touch directory: